•

 Endnotes

-Endnotes should be placed at the end of the text and before the appendix (single-spaced), and numbered consecutively.
+Endnotes should be placed at the end of the text and before the appendix (single-spaced) and numbered consecutively.
 It is better to minimize the use of endnotes as integrating them into the text makes easier reading.

 Appendix

-Appendix should be placed after the endnotes before the references (single-spaced).
+The appendix should be placed after the endnotes before the references (single-spaced).
 It is advisable to sparingly use appendices.

 References

 References should be placed after the appendices (single-spaced).
-References should be listed alphabetically by last name of author and author’s first and middle initials.
+References should be listed alphabetically by the last name of the author and the author’s first and middle initials.
 If there are two or more authors the second and subsequent authors should have their first and middle initials come first, then their last names.
 Also, if there are several works by the same author(s), list the most recent work first.

-Please do not use abbreviations in the References, for example, et al. or abbreviated journal titles.
+Please do not use abbreviations in the References, for example, et al., or abbreviated journal titles.
 For journals: include volume, issue number, and page numbers.

 The first line of each reference should be flushed to the left margin and the subsequent lines should be indented.